arfc/saltproc/doc/installation.rst

 module return the correct type of variables and correct values, where applicable.
 The regression tests run a full SaltProc simulation and check the final result with a precalculated result.
-The integration tests require the `JEFF 3.1.2 cross section library`_ as well as neutron induces and spontaneous fission product yield data from JEFF 3.3.
+The ``DepcodeSerpent`` integration tests require the `JEFF 3.1.2 cross section library`_ as well as neutron induces and spontaneous fission product yield data from JEFF 3.3.
 The publicly available versions of JEFF 3.1.2 cannot be used with Serpent right out of the box due to `Serpent's notation for isomeric states`_.
 The scripts in ``scripts/xsdata`` download all necessary libraries and perform all the necessary processing on them for use in Serpent 2.
 We recommend using them for your convenience.
 See the `README`_ for more information.

+..
+  The ``DepcodeOpenmc`` integration tests require...

 .. _Serpent's notation for isomeric states: https://serpent.vtt.fi/mediawiki/index.php/Installing_and_running_Serpent#Setting_up_the_data_libraries
 .. _JEFF 3.1.2 cross section library: https://www.oecd-nea.org/dbforms/data/eva/evatapes/jeff_31/JEFF312/